Benedict Swingate Calvert: American Revolution

 As a member of the Maryland political establishment, Calvert was a Loyalist, and he soon found himself on the losing side of the Revolutionary War, the consequences of which would effectively end his political career.
 The Annapolis Convention of 1774 to 1776 would see the old Maryland elite overthrown, and Calvert, Eden and Steuart would all lose their political power.

 In 1774, as collector of customs for the Patuxent River, Calvert wrote to the British authorities, describing the burning of The Peggy Stewart on October 19, 1774, the event which became known as the "Annapolis Tea Party".

 On May 13, 1777, Calvert was forced to resign his position as Judge of the Land Office.
 As the conflict grew, Calvert became fearful of his family's safety, writing in late 1777 that his family "has been made so uneasy by these frequent outrages" that he wished to "remove my family and property where I can get protection".

 Calvert did not leave Maryland, nor did he involve himself in the fighting, even though many other Maryland Loyalists went on to form a Maryland Loyalists Battalion.
 On occasion Calvert supplied the Continental Army with food and provisions.

-In spite of the war, on June 15, 1780, Calvert's daughter Elizabeth was married to Charles Steuart, son of Calvert's benefactor George H. Steuart, at Mount Airy.
+In spite of the war, on June 15, 1780, Calvert's daughter Elizabeth was married to Charles Steuart, son of Calvert's benefactor George H. Steuart, at Mount Airy Mansion.